 The elevator burned again in 1893.
 Because there was a recession Mr. Graves could not afford to rebuild the cable car.
 The neighbors had come to depend on the elevator to get them to work, to church, to school, and to the market.

 Ten neighbors banded together and formed the Fenelon Place Elevator co.
 Mr. Graves gave them the franchise for the right of way for the track.
 This group traveled to the 1893 Colombian Exposition in Chicago, Illinois, to look for new ideas.
 They brought back a streetcar motor to run the elevator, the turnstile, and steel cable for the cars.
 They had remembered that each time the elevator house burned, the fire also burned through the hemp rope that held the car and sent it crashing down the hill destroying it and the little house at the bottom.
 Then they in-stalled three rails with a fourth bypass in the middle to allow for the operation of two (funicular) counterbalanced cars.

 By 1912, C. B. Trewin, who had built a house next door in 1897, became the sole stockholder.
 It was natural for him to buy up the stock from the original ten stockholders as they either passed away or moved away.

 Mr. Trewin added garages to the north and south sides of the operator’s house in 1916.
 He also added a second floor apartment which the neighborhood men used for a meeting room where they could smoke and play cards without the wives interfering.

 There was another fire in 1962.
 That time an electrical fire between the ceiling of the operator’s room and the apartment upstairs brought the realization that the price had to go up.
 And it did to ten cents a ride.

 In 1977, the cable cars were completely rebuilt.
 After 84 years the original gear drive was re-placed by a modern gear box with a DC motor.
-The movie F.I.S.T. included a scene that was filmed at the elevator.
+In 2015 the DC motor was upgraded to an AC motor and drive system.